nismod/git-novice/_includes/slides/01-concepts.md

 ## Note

 * At no point are we copying files around
-* We just record which changes have been since the last commit
+* We just record which changes have been made since the last commit

 ???